isomerpages/nlb-learning/_singapore/Adults/Content on Japanese Occupation.md

 </div>
 <div class="col is-three-fifths">
 <p><b>From The Stacks Episode 18 – The Syonan Shimbun by Lee Meiyu and Fiona Tan | NLB Singapore (3 mins)</b><br>
 Librarian Lee Meiyu and archivist Fiona Tan present "The Syonan Shimbun", an English newspaper published during the Japanese Occupation of Singapore.
-Together with its Chinese imprint ????
-"Zhaonan Ribao", it carried official notices, wartime propaganda and price lists of essential goods, serving as a historic record of what people went through during the Japanese Occupation.<br><br>
+Together with its Chinese imprint 昭南日报 "Zhaonan Ribao", it carried official notices, wartime propaganda and price lists of essential goods, serving as a historic record of what people went through during the Japanese Occupation.<br><br>
 <small>Source: The Stacks Episode 18 – The Syonan Shimbun by Lee Meiyu and Fiona Tan | NLB Singapore (2021, Nov 16).
 NLB Singapore.
 Retrieved 2022, January 12.</small></p>
 </div>
 </div>